majormilan/cobolweb/README.md

 ## Configuration

 The config file is in `config/cobweb.conf`.
 Feel free to tweak it to suit your needs.
+It includes the port number to bind to.
+You may run the webserver binary locally by setting `COBWEB_CONFIG` to a different file.

 ## Systemd Service

 The service file is in `config/cobweb.service`.
 This file tells systemd how to manage your web server.
+**Warning:** the default is for the webserver to run as root, which should only be done on test system.
+You may create a new user and assign it in the service configuration.

 ## Why COBOL?